 As you look for work in sports, determine a salary range that aligns with your expertise and skill level.
 Research salaries for the positions you are currently qualified for to know your value.

 Then, as you pursue opportunities, look for salary information for each specific employer.
-Be prepared to negotiate for a salary range you’re comfortable with and don’t bother to pursue any employers who are notorious for paying below the industry average.
+Be prepared to negotiate for a salary range you’re comfortable with, and don’t bother to pursue any employers who are notorious for paying below the industry average.

-This is the top component that leads to less sleep problems, minor health problems, and lower levels of stress, according to the SHRM study.
+This is the top component that leads to fewer sleep problems, minor health problems, and lower levels of stress, according to the SHRM study.
 Work-life fit also contributes to greater job satisfaction, engagement, and probability of retention.

 Make work-life fit a priority in your search for work in sports.
-Identify what it means to you because finding work-life balance is different for everyone.
+Identify what it means to you because finding a work-life balance is different for everyone.

 For example, if you’re a single parent, finding flexible work arrangements might be a high priority for you.
 Also, consider other aspects like your commute and the lifestyle you want.
-If you prefer to live and work in a city and use public transportation, don’t waste your time looking at jobs in suburbs.
+If you prefer to live and work in a city and use public transportation, don’t waste your time looking for jobs in the suburbs.

 To get a better sense of what level of work-life fit is possible, reach out to current employees on Linkedin and ask about their employee experience.
-Request examples of how the company enables them to maintain a comfortable home life with a good work experience.
+Request examples of how the company enables them to maintain a comfortable home life with good work experience.